Redeeming love has been my theme,

 What then shall we say to these things?
 If God is for us, who can be against us?
 (Ro.
 8:31)

+“Who can be against us?”
 This question implies hostility toward the Christian.
-The world, the sinner, the devil—even the believer’s own heart—is against him.
+The world, the sinner, the devil—even the believer’s own heart—are against him.
 The Bible announces it, observation validates it, and experience proves it.
 But what does it matter when God is on the Christian’s side?
 No power, no enemy, no challenge will succeed when the believer engages the Lamb of God to bring him victory in the battle.
 The opposition cannot prevail.
 God has manifested His love by the gift of Himself, His Son to save, and the Holy Spirit to guide.

 If God gave us His Son, what gift will He deny?
 God is for us, calling us to repentance and faith in Jesus.
 His Son is for us, proven by His grace and glory, offering the gift of salvation when we were lost in sin.
 The Holy Spirit is for us, reviving us when we were dead, teaching us when we are ignorant, and comforting us when we are distressed.
 We who sought earthly treasures now seek to lay up our treasures in heaven.
 We who sought worldly success now seek a life vested in Christ.
 We who served our fleshly lusts now deny our flesh that we may serve the Lord.
 We who vainly hoped in man have found unwavering hope in Jesus.
 Even death, our final enemy is swallowed up in victory when our life is hidden with Christ in God.
 Though friends may scorn and disappoint us, we have a Friend who sticks closer than a brother, a Friend whose last words were: “Lo, I am with you always; even unto the end.”
 The things of earth become dim in light of His glory and grace.